Skip to Content

 Flores Island

 Komodo National Park is a world heritage site and one of the new seven wonders of the world.
-The closest large populated island to the park is Flores Island.
+The closest one of the main islands to the park is Flores Island.

 Diving around Komodo Island

-Diving in Komodo National Park in Indonesia, surrounded by massive Manta Rays, pelagic fish hunting and thousands of different colorful tropical fish is still some of the best diving I have ever done.
+Diving in Komodo National Park in Indonesia, surrounded by massive Manta Rays, pelagic fish hunting, and thousands of different colorful tropical fish is still some of the best diving I have ever done.
 To reach Komodo National Park most trips depart from Labuan Bajo on the Island of Flores.
-The park contains the three larger islands Komodo, Padar and Rinca, and 26 smaller ones.
-For more about traveling to Flores and Komodo see our travel article Komodo island and Flores complete guide.
+The park is a UNESCO world heritage site that contains the three larger islands Komodo, Padar, and Rinca, and 26 smaller ones.
+For more about traveling to Flores and Komodo see our travel article Komodo Island and Flores complete guide.

 Getting to Komodo Dive Sites

 Daily flights depart to Labuanbajo in Flores from Bali (DPS) and Jakarta (CGK).
 You can also take a bus-ferry combination from Lombok or Gili Trawangan, it is a cheap option, but is exhausting and in total takes about 24 hours.
-Taking a 3 day boat trip is popular budget option taken by many backpackers.
+Taking a 3-day boat trip is the popular budget option taken by many backpackers.
 We discuss options to get from Bali to Flores in this article.

 Manta Point is a highlight diving Komodo, a shallow drift dive floating over a manta cleaning station, divers are often surrounded by up to 20 large manta rays while hanging in the current witnessing the spectacle on the cleaning station.

-The park has a lot more fantastic diving to offer, Castle Rock and The Cauldron in North Komodo is more unreal diving with plenty of sharks, turtles and massive giant trevalleys and manta rays are sometimes found at these sites.
+The park has a lot more fantastic diving to offer, Castle Rock and The Cauldron in North Komodo are more unreal diving with plenty of sharks, turtles, and massive giant trevallies and manta rays are sometimes found at these sites.

 The Komodo dragons on Komodo and Rinca island are an added bonus not to miss and you can visit the islands on a diving day.